-Accounting & Financial Reports
+Accounting and Financial Reports in TallyPrime

 Balance Sheet is a real-time snapshot of your company’s financial position at any point in time.
 It provides a clear picture of your assets, liabilities, and equity, and also shows the resources that your company owns and owes, along with the sources of financing for those resources.